kaloseia/morphe/README.md

 Each field has exactly one type.

 Each field may have a list of unconstrained, lower, snake-case (*Example:* "immutable_identifier") attributes.
-Attributes may be required by specific Diasmos modules, but have no inherent meaning to the Dia specification itself.
+Attributes may be required by specific transpiling implementations, but have no inherent meaning to the Morphe specification itself.

 #### Atomic Types